Stenotype: Chords

 This is a basic chart of the letters of this machine.
-There are, however, different writing theories that represent some letters or sounds differently (e.g., the *F for final v in the chart below), and each court reporter develops personalized "briefs" and alternate ways of writing things.
+There are, however, different writing theories that represent some letters or sounds differently (e.g., the *F for final v in the chart below), and each court reporter develops personalized "briefs" and codes.

 Example

 The following example shows how steno paper coming out of the machine represents an English sentence.
 Notice that key combinations can have different meanings depending on context.
 In the first stroke of the word example, the PL combination refers to m.
 In the second stroke of the word, that same key combination refers to the two letters pl.

 Many words have been abbreviated: this, of and from are chorded as th, f and fr, and machine and shorthand become mn and shand respectively.

 Canada

 There is one NCRA-approved school in all of Canada that teaches stenotype: the captioning and court reporting program at NAIT (Northern Alberta Institute of Technology).
 This program uses the STKPWHRAO*EUFRPBLGTSDZ keyboard layout.
 Graduates are trained to be court reporters, broadcast captioners, or CART providers and report a median income of $70,000 CAD between 2017 and 2020.